-Since we first started operations in 1950, World Vision has worked hard to use the resources entrusted to us as efficiently and effectively as possible to deliver maximum impact to children and communities in need.
-This commitment is is rooted in our Christian faith and core values, particularly that of stewardship.
+For nearly 70 years, World Vision has endeavoured to use the resources entrusted to us as efficiently and effectively as possible to deliver maximum impact to the children and communities that we serve.
+This commitment is rooted in our Christian faith and core values.

-World Vision has adopted a common definition of ‘Accountability’ as the commitment of an individual or organisation to account for its activities and promises made, provide information, listen and empower its diverse stakeholders to actively participate and hold to account, accept responsibility for its decisions, disclose the results in a transparent manner and uphold the highest ethical behaviour in our operations.
+World Vision has adopted this definition of ‘accountability’: The commitment of an individual or organisation to account for its activities and promises made, provide information, listen, and empower its diverse stakeholders to actively participate and hold to account, accept responsibility for its decisions, disclose the results in a transparent manner, and uphold the highest ethical behaviour in our operations.
 It also includes the responsibility for money or other entrusted properties to be used in the most efficient and responsible manner possible.

 Our Programme Accountability Framework summarises that we seek to be accountable to the children and communities we serve.
 We also support communities to hold their governments to account.
 You can find out more about our social accountability’ programming here.